 - Rent guarantee cover

 Can I Insure Commercial And Residential Buildings On The Same Policy?

 Yes.
-If you own mixed use buildings – part commercial and part residential, including flats and shops, for example, they can all be insured on one landlord insurance policy.
+If you own mixed use buildings – part occupied as commercial and part residential, they can both be insured on one landlord insurance policy.